anilzeybek/anilzeybek.github.io/_posts/2023-08-24-nn-from-scratch.md

 Here is the full code in a single file: [https://gist.github.com/anilzeybek/3e96b4fc48e59612dc3f56586b233718](https://gist.github.com/anilzeybek/3e96b4fc48e59612dc3f56586b233718).

-Here is a repository that includes both backprop and finite difference implementations and NN implementation can represent any number of layers and neurons, as well as a pytorch version of all: [https://github.com/anilzeybek/nn-from-scratch](https://github.com/anilzeybek/nn-from-scratch).
+Here is a repository that includes both backprop and finite difference implementations and NN implementation that can represent any number of layers and neurons, as well as a PyTorch implementation: [https://github.com/anilzeybek/nn-from-scratch](https://github.com/anilzeybek/nn-from-scratch).

 If you've managed to read this far, congratulations.
 Now you know how the neural networks work.
 As simple as they are, they are extremely powerful.
 Good luck to you in your future studies.